itpplasma/libneo/doc/ExtraDocuments/Fileformats.md

      +1.92499100e+06 +1.91352411e+06 +1.90209288e+06 +1.89069842e+06 +1.87934049e+06
     ...

-where there is a line break in between the data blocks and the shot information (width in $R$ and $Z$ of box where data points are contained, leftmost $R$, ...) are listed in a different format than the quantity values in the subsequent blocks, the [eqdsk.py](https://github.com/itpplasma/libneo/blob/main/python/libneo/eqdsk.py) PYTHON class from libneo, can usually be used.
-You have to add libneo/python/ to your library [search path](https://note.nkmk.me/en/python-import-module-search-path/), see also [Libaris](https://gitlab.tugraz.at/plasma/info/-/tree/main/TOPIC_Compilation_and_Libraries/Libraries.md).
+where there is a line break in between the data blocks and the shot information (width in $R$ and $Z$ of box where data points are contained, leftmost $R$, ...) are listed in a different format than the quantity values in the subsequent blocks, the [eqdsk.py](https://github.com/itpplasma/libneo/blob/main/python/libneo/eqdsk.py) Python class from libneo, can usually be used.
+You have to add libneo/python/ to your library [search path](https://note.nkmk.me/en/python-import-module-search-path/), see also [Libraries](https://gitlab.tugraz.at/plasma/info/-/tree/main/TOPIC_Compilation_and_Libraries/Libraries.md).
 Alternatively, you can just make a symbolic link in the same directory you want to import the reader.

     from libneo import eqdsk # You have to add libneo/python/ to your library search path
                              # or have symbolic link in same directory
     eqdsk_data = eqdsk.eqdsk_file(filename) # Creates a python dictionary eqdsk_data

-Note that this reader routine was desinged with having additionally coil information also present in the file (towards the end of the file), which is not the case for the format described in the linked documentation.
+Note that this reader routine was designed with having additional coil information positioned after the contents described in the linked documentation

 A reader that is more simpler and oriented on files that look like